-- 1. Describe the statement of financial position/balance sheet (SFP/BS) and the statement of cash flows (SCF), and explain their role in accounting and business. - 2.
-Explain the purpose of the SFP/BS. - 1.
-Identify the various disclosure requirements for the SFP/BS and prepare a SFP/BS in good form. - 2.
-Identify and describe the factors can affect the SFP/BS, such as changes in accounting estimates, changes in accounting policies, errors and omissions, contingencies and guarantees, and subsequent events. - 3.
-Explain the purpose of the statement of cash flows (SCF) and prepare a SCF in good form. - 1.
-Explain and describe an acceptable format for the SCF. - 2.
-Describe and prepare a SCF in good form with accounts analysis as required, and interpret the results. - 4.
-Identify and describe the techniques used to analyze income and equity statements.
+- LO 1: Describe the statement of financial position/balance sheet (SFP/BS) and the statement of cash flows (SCF), and explain their role in accounting and business. - LO 2: Explain the purpose of the SFP/BS. - LO 2.1: Identify the various disclosure requirements for the SFP/BS and prepare a SFP/BS in good form. - LO 2.2: Identify and describe the factors can affect the SFP/BS, such as changes in accounting estimates, changes in accounting policies, errors and omissions, contingencies and guarantees, and subsequent events. - LO 3: Explain the purpose of the statement of cash flows (SCF) and prepare a SCF in good form. - LO 3.1: Explain and describe an acceptable format for the SCF. - LO 3.2: Describe and prepare a SCF in good form with accounts analysis as required, and interpret the results. - LO 4: Identify and describe the types of analysis techniques that can be used for the SFP/BS and the SCF.